RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-milestones-and-signals.md

 Go back to your project's _Asset Library_ view.
 Click on the _Deploy_ button in the upper right corner of the screen.
 This will package and deploy your project to the Execution Server.
 The workbench will display 2 green notification bars, stating the build and deployment were successful.

-1. In Business Central, go to _Menu -> Manage -> Process Defitions_.
+1. In Business Central, go to _Menu -> Manage -> Process Definitions_.
 You will see you `ChargeDispute` listed.

     ![Business Central Process Definitions Charge Dispute]({% image_path business-central-process-definitions-chargedispute.png %}){:width="600px"}